Home / Compare Travel Insurance / Guide to Reciprocal Heal…

 You can access essential medical treatment in Sweden by showing your passport and Medicare card.10 This may entitle you to:

-Children will receive all health services for free, while adults may still be required to pay a small fee for the above health services.
+Children will receive all health services for free, while adults will still be required to pay a small fee for the above health services.
 However, Sweden’s RHCA with Australia doesn’t cover the cost of staying in a hospital.

 If you’re visiting the UK and need urgent medical care that can’t wait until you return to Australia, the UK’s RHCA will cover you so long as you seek treatment through the National Health Service (NHS) within six months of your arrival.11